How the Stedrok Value Framework Works

 The aim is to highlight situations where sentiment has softened while the underlying business remains sound.

-From pillars to a single rating
+From Pillars to a Single Rating

 The rating is a tool for prioritisation.
 It is not a shortcut around doing your own homework, and it is never a guarantee of future returns.

-How to read Stedrok ratings
+How to Read Stedrok Research States

 Rating What it usually signals